 - When completing Form I-9, Section 2, at the time the employer resumes normal operations and conducts a physical review of the original documents the employee provided during remote verification, the employer should enter the phrase “COVID-19” in the “Additional Information” field,” together with the notation “documents physically examined on” followed by the date of actual physical examination.”

-- If the either one of the documents the employee originally presented during remote verification is expired when the physical review is conducted, the employer must conduct a reverification of the employee by completing Section 3 of the Form I-9.
+- If either one of the documents the employee originally presented during remote verification is expired when the physical review is conducted, the employer must conduct a verification of the employee by completing Section 3 of the Form I-9.

-Should you have any questions about the I-9 process or any other employment matter, including COVID-19 issues, please feel free to contact any member of the Pierce/McCoy Labor and Employment team.
+Should you have any questions about the I-9 process or any other employment matter, including COVID-19 issues, please feel free to contact any member of the Pierce/McCoy Labor and Employment team at 757-304-6685.